G-ZNJ8QW23K9

 Need a Hydroplaning Expert?

-Call Elvin Aycock, PE, PH, PLS, ACTAR.
-I am a licensed professional engineer, licensed professional surveyor, a professional hydrologist and certified as a traffic accident reconstruction engineer.
-I have been a professional engineer for forty years and traffic accident certified for more than 14 years.
+Call Elvin Aycock, PE, PH, PLS.
+I am a licensed professional engineer, licensed professional surveyor, a professional hydrologist and I have reconstructed traffic accident.
+I have been a professional engineer for forty-five years.

 Ruts cause hydroplaning.
 An analysis of the roadway surface will quickly determine if rutting is the problelm.